newchuyalong/libgdx-learning/Scene2d.ui.md

 TextArea is similiar to a TextField, but allows multiple line text entry.

-### <a id="Stack"></a>Stack ###

-Stack is a WidgetGroup that lays out each child to be the size of the stack.
-This is useful when it is necessary to have widgets stacked on top of each other.
-The first widget added to the stack is drawn on the bottom, and the last widget added is drawn on the top.

 ### <a id="List"></a>List ###

 List is a list box that displays textual items and highlights the selected item.
 List has a font, selected item background drawable, and a font color for selected and unselected items.
 A list does not scroll on its own, but is often put in a scrollpane.